Reducing Anxiety and Panic Long-Term: How It Works

 The more frequently you apply these behaviors, the more the anxiety structure is confirmed in the brain.

-Tip: Learn more in the module "What Maintains My Anxiety?" in the Mindable: Panic & Agoraphobia app.
+Tip: Learn more in the module "What Maintains My Anxiety?" in the Mindable: Panic & Agoraphobia programme.

 The Key: Corrective Experiences Through Confrontation

-A central component of cognitive behavioral therapy is confrontation exercises (also called exposure).
+A central component of cognitive behavioural therapy is confrontation exercises (also called exposure).
 You deliberately enter an anxiety-provoking situation and stay until the anxiety subsides on its own.

 You can imagine a panic attack like a wave: It builds up, reaches its peak, and then recedes.
 When you learn to endure it without fleeing, your brain realizes: The situation isn't dangerous.
 I can handle this.